 Terry devised a bold solution.
 The floor of the warehouse was flat smooth concrete, so he had us assemble a platform constructed of plywood and 4x4s on heavy metal casters large enough to serve as a movable base upon which the entire band organ could be assembled.
 With the platform positioned in the center of the workshop we would put the machine together until only the central dome was left to be set in place.
 Then we would use a block and tackle (two pulleys threaded with rope) attached to the ceiling to hoist the central dome up as high as it would go above the floor behind the machine.
 Then a band of hearty lads would push the platform and machine back until it was under the dome, which would be lowered into place.
 The block and tackle would be removed, and the completely assembled machine would be pushed back further until it was positioned close against a wall.
 We all embraced the audacious plan, and threw ourselves into its execution with vigor.

-As it happened one of my coworkers at the shop was also named Terry, but to distinguish him from my boss Terry, I will call my coworker Crossbow.
+As it happened one of my coworkers at the shop was named Jerry, but I will call my him Crossbow.
 For reasons he did not share with me, Crossbow had taken it into his head to construct an armor-piercing crossbow made from an automobile suspension leaf spring.
 Since we had wood- and metal-working equipment at the shop he spent a couple of weeks of his lunch breaks constructing a rifle-like stock of hardwood, and ground the iron leaf spring into the shape of a bow.
 The finished weapon was very handsome and required a car jack to draw the wire “bow string” back to the trigger catch…or so I heard.
 I never actually saw the amazing contraption in use.
 But to return to the Taj Mahal, Crossbow and I were assigned the task of hoisting the central dome up to the ceiling and maintaining it aloft while everyone else pushed the rest of the machine underneath it.

 I suppose if you work long enough at any enterprise you become familiar with particular sounds and come to associate them with particular circumstances.
 For example, I imagine that if someone does a lot of cooking they eventually come to recognize a certain sort of hiss and rattle as indicating that something is boiling over.
 Well, after working for a while in this particular shop we all recognized a singular sort of scraping sound as indication that a screw lying on the concrete floor had become lodged under a metal caster wheel preventing it from rolling further.
 That was the sound we heard almost immediately after the hearty lads began pushing the huge machine…which came to a sudden stop.